govuk-one-login/ipv-cri-bav-front/README.md

 export API_BASE_URL=https://api-bav-cri-api.review-bav.dev.account.gov.uk
 ```

+## Run front-end locally against deployed back-end

+- Set `API_BASE_URL` as described above.
+- Replace all instances of `x-govuk-signin-session-id` with a valid session ID from the dev environment
+- Run `yarn build` followed by `yarn start`

 # Deployment in own stack in DEV

 To deploy a copy of the frontend infra from a local branch as a separate isolated stack in DEV: